BostonTimelapse/timelapse/README.md

 - https://sunrise-sunset.org/

-*Disclaimer: No protection is claimed in original U.S. Government works*
+*No protection is claimed in original U.S. Government works*